 Governor Phil Murphy signed A1330 (Gusciora, Pinkin, Reynolds-Jackson/O’Scanlon, Gopal) Directs Dept. of Agriculture to create pilot program to research cultivation of industrial hemp Act into law this week which directs the Department of Agriculture to create a pilot program to research cultivation of industrial hemp.

 Senator Declan O’Scanlon (R-Monmouth) gave props to Governor Phil Murphy’s signing of legislation that establishes a pilot program to study industrial hemp, licensing growers and distributors.

-“It’s time for New Jersey to put its finger on the pulse of the hemp industry,” said O’Scanlon, an original sponsor of the hemp legislation.
+“It’s time for New Jersey to put its finger on the pulse of the hemp industry,” said O’Scanlon, an original sponsor of the NJ hemp legislation.
 “This pilot program is a win for local farmers who need a diversity of opportunities to compete in the global agriculture market.
 Hemp is growing in value as a cash crop, and I am sure the New Jersey economy, and our farmers will benefit from this pilot program.
 We are the Garden State.”